Statement from the Sam M. Walton College of Business

 Walton College Students, Staff, Faculty, and Alumni,

-We make a commitment to you that we will do that.
+We commit to you that we will do that.

 Dr. Barbara Lofton and Dr. Synetra Hughes in the Walton College Office of Diversity & Inclusion have been allies and advocates to many of you, but they should not do this work alone.
-We make a commitment to you that we will be your allies and advocates.
+We commit to you that we will be your allies and advocates.
 We will listen, learn, and act.
 Our goal is to eliminate systemic and episodic bias and inequity in our college.

 Plans are underway to address the racial inequity on our campus and in our college.
 We have started town hall meetings that will be held regularly going forward.
 These meetings provide a platform to listen to your needs, address your concerns, and gather action items to make our college and campus anti-racist and a more welcoming community for all.
 We know this is ours to fix, but we will be better equipped if we have your guidance, so we hope you will share your concerns and ideas with us.